-Which means that he may NOT have been, himself, a DE kid.
+Which could mean that he may NOT have been, himself, a DE kid.
 Just another snobbish, bigoted pureblood, who fit the profile, and was receptive to the message.

 Malfoy, a year younger than Bellatrix, had his own gang which did not intersect with Bellatrix and her circle.
-After all, they were coming from two slightly different contexts, and there was a certain degree of “shared awareness” which ran through one of these circles that was not present in the other.
+After all, they were coming from two slightly different contexts.
+There was a certain degree of “shared awareness” which ran through one of these circles that was not necessarily present in the other.

-And it appears that Snape seems to have been taken up by, and then later left (or been dropped by) the one group, only to be picked up by the other.
-Or, if he was indeed the sort of “pushing, thrusting young man” that Sybil paints him, he may have transferred his attentions and deliberately attached himself to the other most influential group still in range.
+And if Sirius Black’s mouthing off can be trusted, it appears that Snape seems to have been taken up by, and then later left (or been dropped by) the one group, only to be picked up by the other.
+Or, if he was indeed the sort of “pushing, thrusting young man” that Sybil paints him, Once the leaders of the first group were out of Hogwarts, he may have transferred his attentions and deliberately attached himself to the other most influential group still in range.

 For that matter, I can’t readily suppose that Andromeda Black hung about much with her sister Bella and her crowd, either.
 And Narcissa, four years younger than Bellatrix, would probably have been beneath Bellatrix’s contempt while she was still a scrubby schoolgirl.
 Cissy would have gravitated to a younger group.
 Evidently Malfoy’s.